Notice of Non-Discrimination

 Title VI

-No person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any Pierce Transit program or activity, as provided by Title VI of the Civil Rights Act of 1964 and as amended, and the Civil Rights Restoration Act of 1987 (P.L.
+No person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any Pierce Transit program or activity, as provided by Title VI of the Civil Rights Act of 1964 and as amended, and the Civil Rights Restoration Act of 1987 (P.L.
 100.259).

-Pierce Transit operates its programs without regard to race, color, or national origin (including language).
+Pierce Transit operates its programs without regard to race, color, or national origin.

 Notices of Title VI rights are posted on the agency’s website at: www.piercetransit.org/pierce-transit-title-vi-notice as well as at the entrances of customer service facilities.